Etienne Schneider

-Etienne Schneider ([eˈtjæn ˈʃnɑɪ̯dɐ]; born 29 January 1971) is a Luxembourgish politician and economist of the Luxembourg Socialist Workers' Party (LSAP).
-He was a municipal councillor in Kayl from 1995 to 2005, and from 1997 to 2004, he was secretary general of the parliamentary group of the LSAP in Parliament.
-He was elected first alderman of the municipality of Kayl in 2005, a mandate he held until May 2010.
-Schneider was appointed Minister of the Economy and Foreign Trade on 1 February 2012.
-In the government formed following the 2013 Luxembourg general election he is Deputy Prime Minister and Minister of the Economy.
-He continued to hold these offices following the 2018 Luxembourg general election, where he became the health minister too.
-From 2013 to 2018, he served as Minister for Defence.
-Following the 2018 Luxembourg general election, he became the first openly gay politician to be reelected for the office of deputy minister.
-After stepping down as first deputy prime minister on 4 February 2020, he entered the business world on the board of directors of both ArcelorMittal and the Vladimir Yevtushenkov and Yevgeny Novitsky associated Russian firm Sistema.
+Etienne Schneider ([eˈtjæn ˈʃnɑɪ̯dɐ]; born 29 January 1971) is a Luxembourgish politician and economist who served as First Deputy Prime Minister of Luxembourg from 2013 to 2020.
+He is a member of the Luxembourg Socialist Workers' Party (LSAP).

+Schneider was a communal councillor in Kayl from 1995 to 2010, serving as the commune's first alderman from 2005 to 2010.
+From 1997 to 2004, he was secretary general of the LSAP parliamentary group.

+Schneider was appointed Minister for the Economy and Foreign Trade on 1 February 2012.
+In the government formed following the 2013 general election, he was Deputy Prime Minister and Minister for the Economy.
+He continued to hold these offices following the 2018 general election, where he became the health minister as well.
+From 2013 to 2018, Schneider served as Minister for Defence.
+Following the 2018 general election, he became the first openly gay politician to be reelected for the office of deputy prime minister.

+After stepping down as first deputy prime minister on 4 February 2020, Schneider entered the private sector on the board of directors of both ArcelorMittal and the Vladimir Yevtushenkov and Evgeny Novitsky associated Russian firm Sistema.